Spurs Odyssey Banner

 Spurs were playing mainly on the break and had long-range efforts from Young (over) and Sherwood (wide), while Booth missed his chance to open his account from an acute angle.

-At the final whistle, all the players went over to the traveling fans, and although their work was over, we still had the tricky task of getting past the Police holding back the Spurs fans for over 40 minutes after the end of the match (as City fans tooled up with Bricks were waiting in an ambush), and then walking from Moss Side to the City centre without getting battered.
+At the final whistle, all the players went over to the travelling fans, and although their work was over, we still had the tricky task of getting past the Police holding back the Spurs fans for over 40 minutes after the end of the match (as City fans tooled up with bricks were waiting in an ambush), and then walking from Moss Side to the City centre without getting battered.
 It was just like the old days in more ways than one.

-Top of page | Back to Fixtures and Results
+Top of page | Index to 2000-2001 Match Reports